guoguoyang15/PetConnect/items/report.md

       * Encapsulation of Filtering Logic: Every filtering criterion (like money or color) can be contained within a separate class.
 This makes the codebase clean and organized by guaranteeing that the logic for each criterion is isolated.
       * Flexibility in Filtering: Future filtering criteria can be easily added with the Strategy pattern.
 We can simply add a new filtering strategy without changing the existing code if we later decide to filter based on another attribute, like "size" or "date."
       * Dynamic Filter Selection:We can choose the best filtering strategy at runtime because the filtering logic is separated from the main application logic.
 For example, once the query has been parsed, we can use the user's input to dynamically instantiate and apply the required filter strategies.
-      * Maintainability and Extensibility:Because every strategy class is in charge of a particular kind of filtering, the Single Responsibility Principle is encouraged.
+      * Maintainability and Extendibility:Because every strategy class is in charge of a particular kind of filtering, the Single Responsibility Principle is encouraged.
 It is now simpler to identify problems, update specific filter logic, and expand the system with additional filter types thanks to this separation.
       * Testability: The decoupling and modularization of the filtering logic makes it simpler to write unit tests for every strategy.
 To make sure that every component of your filtering logic functions as intended, you can test each filtering criterion separately.
 <hr>

 ### Parser

 ### <u>Grammar(s)</u>
-*[How do you design the grammar?
-What are the advantages of your designs?]*
-*If there are several grammars, list them all under this section and what they relate to.*
+We designed two grammars, the first one is more strict than the second.
+The reason we made this decision is that we want our app to return accurate search results if the search input strictly follows our first grammar.In the meantime, we also want it to accept a broader range of search inputs, and return the results based on the parts that can be recognized by our second grammar.
+In conclusion, compared with only using one grammar, our design can accept more search inputs, and guarantee the correctness of search results without crashing our app.

+First grammar for normal search:
 Production Rules:

-    <Non-Terminal> ::= <some output>
-    <Non-Terminal> ::= <some output>
+    <Search> ::= (<Attribute> <separator>){0-6} <Attribute> | <>
+    <Attribute> ::= <identifier> <operator> (<numeric literal> | <string literal>){0-1}

+Second grammar for invalid search:
+Production Rules:

+    <Search> ::= <attribute>*
+    <Attribute> ::= <identifier> <operator>{0-1} (<numeric literal> | <string literal>){0-1}

 ### <u>Tokenizers and Parsers</u>